 As a person who lives with both these conditions, I try to spread the word by showing how these diseases impact the lives of real people like me.
-I also try to support others living with these diseases during May too.
-Part of that focus this month included a one-week yoga self-care challenge.
+I also try to support others living with these diseases all year long.
 This month, we took 5 minutes out of each day to practice a yoga-inspired self-care tip.

 When I put the challenge together I tried to use yoga philosophy to focus on short, small goals that were easily achievable.
-Finding 5 minutes in our day is much easier than an hour and we’re much more likely to meet doable goals.
+Finding 5minutes in your day is much easier than an hour and you’re much more likely to meet doable goals.
 People living with autoimmune diseases have enough challenges, we need some easy wins once in a while.

-This blog post summarizes the full challenge in one place so you can use it anytime you want.
-It only takes 5 minutes to work some yoga self-care into your day.
+This article summarizes the full challenge in one place so you can use it anytime you want.
+It only takes 5-minutes to work some yoga self-care into your day.

 Yoga Self Care Tip #1 – Hydrate